 American Institute of Chemical Engineers

 The American Institute of Chemical Engineers is a nonprofit organization for chemical engineers and chemical engineering students.
 The WVU student chapter was chartered in 1937.
-Its members travel to regional and national conferences to make professional contacts while providing a positive representation of the University, the Statler College of Engineering and Mineral Resources, its students and its faculty.
+Its members travel to regional and national conferences to make professional contacts while providing a positive representation of the University, the Statler College of Engineering and Mineral Resources, its students, and its faculty.
 The chapter organizes tours of chemical manufacturing plants to provide an overview of the chemical engineering profession.
-The chapter is also concerned with aiding the surrounding area of Morgantown through many acts of community service.
+The chapter is also involved with community service in the Morgantown area.

 Omega Chi Epsilon

 Omega Chi Epsilon, the chemical engineering honorary society, recognizes high scholastic achievement and emphasizes desirable personal traits.
 In particular, the promotion of high scholarship, service to others, fellowship, and original research is stressed.
 The Theta Chapter at WVU was established in 1958.
 Typical service activities include tutoring programs for undergraduates and fundraising for community initiatives.
 A special award is presented each year to a chemical engineering senior who exemplifies the high ideals of the society.
 To qualify for membership in Omega Chi Epsilon, chemical engineering seniors must have at least a 3.0 grade point average and have a strong desire to serve others.

 Biomedical Engineering Society

 The Biomedical Engineering Society (BMES) at WVU is dedicated to encouraging the development, dissemination, integration, and utilization of knowledge in biomedical engineering.
 Its leading goal is to foster the development of relationships among students, faculty, industry, and clinicians while allowing its members to explore professional opportunities within biomedical fields.
 This is done through community service and outreach events, presentations, social events, fundraising, and providing resources and opportunities to student members.